 The Littlewood-Richardson calculator has been integrated in the Sage Mathematics Software System.
 You may prefer to use the Littlewood-Richardson Calculator in this way to take advantage of the additional functions in Sage.
-The program is also available throught the package managers in several Linux distributions.
+The program is also available through the package managers in several Linux distributions.
 For example, on Debian/Ubuntu it can be installed with the following command:

 % sudo apt install lrcalc

 The Littlewood-Richardson Calculator has Python and Maple interfaces which are included in the software package distributed here.
 The Maple interface uses the same notation as the SF package of John Stembridge, to make it easier to use both packages at the same time.

 The Littlewood-Richardson Calculator is open source software (under the GNU General Public License).
 To install it from source code, download the file